 We currently do not have a school resource officer but would like to fill this position when budgetary circumstances allow.
-Presently the CTE Director of Instructional Outcomes with the help of an educational assistant maintain and monitor school safety related concerns.
+Presently the CTE Director of Programs, Dean of Students, and with the help the school safety committee maintain and monitor school safety related concerns.
 RMCTC works closely with the Muhlenberg Township Police department in matters concerning school safety.

-Students are referrred to SAP teams at sending high schools.
+Students are referred to SAP teams at sending high schools.
 The guidance staff at RMCTC work closely with the counselors at the home schools to provide assistance to all students in need.
 The RtII team meets regularly to identify and provide support for students with attendance concerns or who may be struggling academically.

-Identifying and Programming for Gifted Students
+Screening, Evaluating and Programming for Gifted Students